eduardoluis11/police-academy-exams-english/README.md

 III) **Deactivate the virtual environment**:

--When you're done working, deactivate the virtual environment with:
+- When you're done working, deactivate the virtual environment with:
 ```bash
     deactivate
 ```